What Is Fake News and How Do You Spot It?

 How to Stop Fake News

-The fake news business model and the fake stories it produces are heavily reliant on people sharing links and getting things to go viral.
-The owners of the websites sell the advertising space, and more clicks means better chances to charge a pretty penny to advertisers that only see the numbers and not how credible the website is.
-Clickbait and eye catching images attached to the articles all work in tandem to lure in readers and get those clicks.
+The fake news business model and the fake stories it produces heavily rely on people sharing links and getting things to go viral.
+The owners of the websites sell the advertising space.
+More clicks mean better chances to charge a pretty penny to advertisers that only see the numbers and not how credible the website is.

 Bottom Line

-So, what is fake news contributing to this equation?
-Well, in times of political uncertainty and widespread polarization, fake news stories can be the spark that leads to bloodshed.
+So, how does fake news contribute to this equation?
+In times of political uncertainty and widespread polarization, fake news stories can be the spark that leads to explosions and bloodshed.